 WYONG NSW 2259

 7. Linked websites

-suitable reference sources.
-However the nature of the internet prevents The Art House from guaranteeing the suitability or accuracy of
+reference sources.
+However the nature of the internet prevents The Art House from guaranteeing the suitability or accuracy of any material

-any material that this site may be linked to.
-The Art House is not responsible for the content of, or privacy practices associated with,
+that this site may be linked to.
+The Art House is not responsible for the content of, or privacy practices associated with, linked websites.